 And of course, do not limit yourself to industry or business fare.
 Any topic or genre that exposes you to ideas, approaches, and histories serves the purpose.
 Share your findings and insights with your team members.
 Kudos if you or your team members identify ideas you can incorporate to improve performance.

-One human resources manager hosted a well-attended monthly reading club discussion session over a lunch with pizza or subs on him.
+One human resources manager hosted a well-attended monthly reading club discussion session over lunch with pizza or subs on him.
 A senior software engineer substituted one weekly status meeting per month with a discussion session.
 Find an approach that fits your culture and schedule.

-Kudos if you can use the field-trip for some creative brainstorming in the workplace.
-A customer service manager I know regularly schedules outings with his teams at businesses (in unrelated industries) known for remarkable customer service.
-They always come back to the office with ideas to strengthen their performance.
+Kudos if you can use the field trip for some creative brainstorming in the workplace.
+You can regularly schedule outings with your team members at businesses (in unrelated industries) known for remarkable customer service.
+Then come back to the office with ideas to strengthen the team's performance.

-When things go wrong it's the coach's fault.
+When things go wrong, it's the coach's fault.
 When things go right, it's because of the team.